 There are two kinds of prepaid funeral contracts: revocable and irrevocable.

-Revocable means you may cancel the contract and get most of your money back.
+Revocable means you can cancel the contract and get most of your money back.

-Irrevocable means you cannot cancel the contract, but you may transfer it to another funeral home if you want to.
+Irrevocable means you cannot cancel the contract, but you can transfer it to another funeral home if you want to.

 How can I tell if a prepaid funeral contract is good?

 Prepaid funeral contracts cost a lot of money.
-Before you buy, do the following:
+Before you buy one:

-- Find out if the funeral home has a good reputation, is financially stable, and gives you the information you need to make good decisions.
+- Make sure the funeral home has a good reputation, is financially stable, and gives you the information you need to make good decisions.